MicrosoftDocs/learn/learn-pr/wwl-sci/security-copilot-describe-core-features/includes/3-describe-microsoft-plugins.md

 Some sample prompts include:

 - Show me the latest threat articles.
-- Get threat articles associated with the finance industry..
+- Get threat articles associated with the finance industry.
 - Share the technologies that are susceptible to the vulnerability - CVE-2021-44228.
 - Summarize the vulnerability CVE-2021-44228.